hbc/NGS_Data_Analysis_Course/sessionI/lessons/05_data_organization.md

 > Take a moment to create a `README.txt` for `rnaseq_project` (hint: use nano to create the file).
 Give a short description of the project with today's date and a brief descriptions of the types of file you intend to store within each of the sub-directories.

-To keep track of the commands you have used while analyzing yoru data, the `history` command is very convenient.
+To keep track of the commands you have used while analyzing your data, the `history` command is very convenient.
 We haven't gotten to any data analysis just yet, but as an example we can document the commands we have used to create these folders.

 To view the commands that you have used so far during this session using history: